 Jean-Baptiste Camille Corot

-Original Prints: Etchings, Lithographs, and Glass Prints (Clichés-Verre)
+Original Prints: Etchings, Lithographs

 An extraordinarily innovative printmaker who mastered a variety of graphic media (etching, lithography, and cliché-verre or glass printing), Jean-Baptiste Camille Corot (1796 - 1875) broke away from the dominant neo-classical and romantic traditions of the period, evolving toward a more naturalistic approach, while retaining a certain reserved, yet lyrical verve.